Shreyagour/LearningGithub/README.md

 # LearningGithub
 Creating branch, raising pull request, merging branch.
+A repository in git is used to store files.